 Discover the current exhibition and become familiar with much background information about the artists and their works as well as the history of the IKOB in its role as the sole museum for contemporary art in East Belgium.

-– Every first Wednesday in the month at 6:00 p.m.
+– Every second Sunday in the month of an exhibition at 1:00 p.m.

 – Cost: 5 euros per person, no additional admission fee; free of charge for members

 Whether for young or old, birthday party or company excursion – we offer guided tours for all current exhibitions and collection presentations.
 Upon request, the guided tour can be combined with our CakeArt offer.

 We are happy to organize a guided tour on a certain topic or to fit the museum visit individually to your lesson plans.
 You can also use your visit for interdisciplinary instruction and combine artistic themes with contents from German or foreign-language classes as well as from religion, philosophy, politics, ethics, history, mathematics or the natural sciences.

 Because of their direct involvement in the guided tour, the children have the opportunity of asking questions of all sorts.
 There is no need for previous knowledge about the works on display.

 The offers can be combined with an on-site workshop.
 You will find information about the workshops at the lower part of this section.